 A full list of ingredients with measurements is located on the recipe card, below.

-- Chicken bouillon concentrate - Powdered bouillon or a stock cube will work if you do not have the paste version.
+- Chicken bouillon concentrate: Powdered bouillon or a stock cube will work if you do not have the paste version.

 - Fresh green beans: You can use frozen green beans in a pinch, but I would not recommend using canned green beans due to the textural difference.

 - Extra vegetables: Toss in some broccoli and zucchini for a bulkier vegetarian side dish.
+Try this recipe with bok choy instead of green beans for an equally as delicious twist on this recipe.

-⏲️ Step-by-Step Instructions
+Step-by-Step Instructions

 Prep Work Before Cooking

-Collecting all your ingredients: This will make cooking so much easier.
+Collecting all ingredients: This will make cooking so much easier.
 Gather all the spices you will need, and keep them nearby.

 Trim the green beans - Trim off the stringy ends off of any of the beans.

-Mince the garlic - Finely mince the garlic.
+Mince the garlic: Finely mince the garlic.
 If you prefer smaller bites of garlic, use a garlic press.

-Heat a tablespoon of vegetable oil to a large skillet over medium heat.
-Add the minced garlic and lightly saute for 1-2 minutes, until fragrant but not brown.
 Reduce the heat to low, and add the soy sauce, water, and chicken bouillon concentrate to the skillet.
-Stir well to combine the bouillon paste into the soy sauce.
-Let the sauce simmer and reduce for 2-3 minutes. [photos 2 & 3]
+Stir well to combine the bouillon paste with the soy sauce.
+Let the sauce simmer and reduce for 2-3 minutes. [photo 3]

 Add the green beans to the skillet, and toss in the sauce.
 Remove from the heat, and serve. [photo 4]

-💭 Expert Tips
+Expert Tips

 Shake the air fryer basket: While the green beans are air frying, give the air fryer basket a shake periodically.
 This will ensure that all the beans are equally exposed to the heat.